ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 # Future Improvements
 - Add scripting to automate refresh of U.S. CDC COVID-19 data.
 - Interactive analysis using Jupyter Notebook

+# License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md)